Neptune's Army of Rubbish Cleaners (NARC)

 Sea-Changers Grant given:

-The only organisation of this nature in the UK, NARC carry out regular underwater clean ups.
+Based in the UK, NARC carry out regular underwater clean ups.
 To celebrate their 12th year, Sea-Changers funded 10 underwater sea cleans within Pembrokeshire.
 During the dives, NARC divers removed litter such as plastic, as well as trapped lobster pots that local lobster fisherman had previously been unable to retrieve.

 The grant also funded equipment, like new underwater recording slates to ensure all litter and the impact of it are recorded, and new material to display at events for awareness raising.